gregbarry/TicTacToe/README.md

 ## Future Improvements
 There were a few other features I would have liked to add.

-1) A User Timer that gives the other user a win if a move isn't made within 30 seconds.
+1) A User Timer that gives the opposing user a win if a move isn't made within 30 seconds.
-2) MiniMax algorithm to let the computer make better moves.
+2) MiniMax algorithm to help Hal make better moves.
 3) Converting the project to TypeScript.
-4) Adding some tests using Mocha/Chai.
+4) Adding tests using Mocha/Chai.